The State of Problematic Drinking

 That’s why we created Monument, a brand new way to get treatment.
 Available entirely online, Monument is built to help people reach their goals for sobriety or moderation with a combination of video therapy, physician-prescribed medication, and digital community.

 Studies show that FDA-approved medication can be effective in treating AUD, and our medical experts have seen the efficacy of this method in their own practices.
-These medication options are currently prescribed to less than 9% of patients who are likely to benefit from them.
+Whether it’s medication to stop drinking or cut back, these options are currently prescribed to less than 9% of patients who are likely to benefit from them.
 The therapy component provides a platform to work on changing behaviors, building healthier coping responses, building relapse prevention skills, establishing boundaries, improving communication skills, and increasing confidence.
 Digital community creates an always-available support network.

 There is no ‘one size fits all’ method to change your relationship with alcohol, which is why we provide multiple modalities for online alcohol treatment.
 We believe combining these aspects of care increases chances of long-term success for the largest population of people.
 Plus, it’s what worked for our founder, Mike, after trying out a few other treatment options that didn’t work for him.
 Read more about his story here.